IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

-Let's identify the various airbases and airports:
+Let's identify the various air bases and airports:

 ![11](11.png)